tomkoid/hotspot-checker-firmware/README.md

     * Hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.
     * The baud rate for downloading is too high: lower your baud rate in the `idf.py menuconfig` menu, and try again.

+# License

+This project is licensed under the MIT License.
+See LICENSE for more information.

+Copyright 2024 Tomkoid